electron/notarize/README.md

       * `appleIdPassword` String - The [app-specific password](https://support.apple.com/HT204397) (not your Apple ID password).
       * `teamId` String - The team ID you want to notarize under.
     * ... or apiKey with apiIssuer:
-      * `appleApiKey` String - Required for JWT authentication.
+      * `appleApiKey` String - Absolute path to the `.p8` file containing the key.
+Required for JWT authentication.
 See Note on JWT authentication below.
-      * `appleApiKeyId` String - Required for JWT authentication.
+      * `appleApiKeyId` String - App Store Connect API key ID, for example, `T9GPZ92M7K`.
+Required for JWT authentication.
 See Note on JWT authentication below.
-      * `appleApiIssuer` String - Issuer ID.
+      * `appleApiIssuer` String - Your App Store Connect API key issuer, for example, `c055ca8c-e5a8-4836-b61d-aa5794eeb3f4`.
 Required if `appleApiKey` is specified.
     * ... or keychain with keychainProfile:
       * `keychain` String - The name of the keychain or path to the keychain you stored notarization credentials in.
       * `keychainProfile` String - The name of the profile you provided when storing notarization credentials.